Grub Worm Control In South Florida

 The first sign of grub worms in your lawn would be grass that appears patchy or brown in various areas.
 The easiest way to identify turf damaged by grub grass is to grab onto the grass and pull upwards.
 If grub worms have eaten the roots, the grass will easily pull out of the ground with no resistance.

-Let Native Pest Management Rid Your Yard Of Grub Worms and Other Pests
+Get Rid Of Grub Worms and Other Pests Today – Call Native Pest

 If you believe you have grub worms damaging your lawn, we urge you to contact us today to schedule a free inspection of your lawn as soon as possible.
 When we confirm the presence of grub worms in your lawn, we will schedule an immediate application to eliminate them.